 In the older pic it’s easy to see the pavement on the right being interrupted by a side street.
 Not so easy to notice are the overhanging lights on the building this side of the corner.
 They belong (or maybe belonged) to a pub.

 I don’t remember its name, despite going in there a couple of times a few years before working the market.
 It felt a lot longer inside than it looked outside.
 A layout of stage one end and rows of people sat at tables facing it gave an old music hall kinda feel.

-For them it was electrifying.
-Anything but a final dying ember from a bygone era, once vibrant all over London in the name of everyday entertainment eons before the likes of radio and TV came along, even if the latter still liked to hint it was going strong.
+It was electrifying.
+Seeming anything but a final dying ember from a bygone era; once vibrant all over London in the name of everyday entertainment eons before the likes of radio and TV came along.

 It felt like I’d got there in a time machine instead of walking ten minutes from my front door.

-When I worked the market, pubs once so full with lunchtime market trade they needn’t have opened nights for a good ol’ Knees Up Mother Brown to still be raking it in, were suddenly desolate beyond a couple of people up at the bar or taking out the desperate times on a one-armed-bandit fruit machine; the tunes and noises designed to entice that once would’ve been drowned-out by the raucous sound of South London laughter now ringing loudly hollow.
+When I worked the market pubs that were once so full with lunchtime market-related trade they didn’t need to open at nights for a good ol’ Knees Up Mother Brown to still be raking it in, became desolate beyond a couple of people up at the bar or taking out the desperate times on one-armed-bandit fruit machines; the tunes and noises designed to entice that once would’ve been drowned-out by the raucous sound of South London laughter suddenly ringing loudly hollow.

-But that just seemed part and parcel of the economic times; it was far from the first time the market had had it rough and far from the roughest it’d had it.
+But instead of the end of an era, it just seemed part and parcel of the economic times; it wasn’t the first time the market had had it rough and far from the roughest it’d had it.

 A few years after working the market, I walked back in there looking forward to a fat slice of the authenticity on offer, only to find the place almost completely empty apart from five or six ‘chaps‘ drinking and smoking round a solitary pool table down by the now hidden-behind-a-curtain stage.